Rufford, Lancashire

 Rufford is a village in West Lancashire, England, where the Leeds and Liverpool Canal, Liverpool, Ormskirk and Preston Railway, the A59 and the River Douglas meet.

-Rufford is also a civil parish, which includes the neighbouring village of Holmeswood, and in 2011 had a population of 2,049.
+Rufford is also a civil parish, which includes the neighbouring village of Holmeswood, and in 2021 it had a population of 2,161.

 History

 Rufford's name derives from the Old English rūh and ford, the rough ford.
 It was a crossing place over the River Douglas.

 Rufford was recorded as Ruchford in 1212, Rufford in 1285, Roughford in 1318, Rughford in 1332 and Roghforth in 1411.

 Part of the manor was granted by Richard Bussel, baron of Penwortham to Richard Fitton in the reign of Henry I. In 1278 his descendant and heiress Dame Maude Fitton married Sir William Hesketh.
 Sir William's grandson married the daughter of Edmund Fitton, who owned the other moiety of the manor which then descended with the Heskeths.

 In 1339 Sir William Hesketh was granted a charter for a weekly market and annual fair.
 He fought at the Battle of Crécy in 1346, and was knight of the shire in 1360.

 In the late 15th century the Heskeths built Rufford Hall.
 It was altered in 1661 and redeveloped in the 1820s.
 The family built Rufford New Hall in 1760 and enlarged it around 1798–99 when the family left the old hall for the new.